Cerro Palenque: Excavations and findings

 In 1979, John S. Henderson began a project authorized by the Honduran Institute of Anthropology and History (Instituto Hondureño de Antropología e Historia - IHAH) to survey and test more than 2400 square kilometers of the valley, to record all of the archaeological sites within it, and perform a series of excavations to understand the chronology of settlement (who lived where, when).
 In this context, Rosemary A. Joyce did survey work and rediscovered the site.
 As part of her dissertation fieldwork, she mapped, and excavated at Cerro Palenque in 1982 and 1983.
 Her dissertation, and the book listed below are some of the results from that work.
 Most recently, Julia Hendon has been conducting excavations in the elite residential groups off the ballcourt.

 The earliest settlement of this city, in the site called CR-44, atop Cerro Palenque itself, is Late Classic (500-850 AD).
 As a new city center was built to the north, this part of the site was abandoned.
 The new center was on top of a lower set of hills north of Cerro Palenque in the Terminal Classic (850-1100 AD).
 This new center includes a 300 meter long plaza and a large ball-court.
 There are also the remains of two causeways leading to residential groups off the main plaza.
 In the Terminal Classic, Cerro Palenque grew to be the largest city in the valley, with over 500 buildings.

 Settlement patterns shifted in the post-Classic (1150-1536) and Cerro Palenque was abandoned in favor of settlements right down along the river banks.
 The valley itself remains an important resource area for the Maya of Yucatan and Belize for chocolate, feathers, and honey.

 Conservation and development

 The Honduran Institute of Anthropology and History (IHAH) obtained 1.09 km² of land in 1997 to create an archaeological park.
 The intent of the park is to develop tourism infrastructure as well as benefit rural Honduran communities around the settlement.
 In 2005 the IHAH contracted with an outside firm to develop a management plan for Cerro Palenque.
 The consultants wrote an unrealistic plan that called for a 10 year development program with a cost of more than $6,000,000.
 A link to that plan, in Spanish, is included in the references below (see "Plan de Manejo").

-In 2007 the IHAH proposed a project that would develop a visitor's center and interpretive panels for Cerro Palenque, and is in the process of seeking funds to develop this park.
+In 2007 the IHAH proposed a project that would develop a visitor center and interpretive panels for Cerro Palenque, and is in the process of seeking funds to develop this park.
 The 2009 coup in Honduras stopped these efforts.